top of page

 Brown v.
 Board of Education: Separate is Unequal

-Christian egalitarians do not believe genders are the same.
-Egalitarians do not ignore or forget sexual differences or distinctive traits of each gender.
-Egalitarians believe our identity is primarily in Christ; we are not defined by our sex, and gender differences do not define roles or functions.
-However, identifying as a Christian does not preclude also identifying as a woman, man, LGBTQ+ person, a wife, a widow, a red-head, or a left-handed person.
+While we have our identity primarily in Christ, our gender and individual differences remain.
+Identifying as a Christian does not preclude also identifying as a woman, man, or trans, a wife, a widow, a red-head, or a left-handed person.
 You continue to have unique characteristics even as you have an identity in Christ.

 Women and men both have value in all areas.
 The Bible does not endorse that roles or activities be determined by gender.
 Our calling at home, church, and society, is determined by the gifting of the Holy Spirit and not by gender.
 In contrast to their first-century contemporaries, early Christians attempted to surmount social divisions.

-Nellie McClung, a Christian advocate for women's rights, author and member of the Alberta parliament, was one of the 'Famous Five' who petitioned the Supreme Court to have women declared as persons eligible for office in the Senate.
+Nellie McClung, a Christian advocate for women's rights, author and member of the Alberta parliament, was one of the 'Famous Five' who petitioned the Supreme Court of Canada to have women declared as persons eligible for office in the Senate.
 Turned down by Canada in 1927, the British Privy Council declared women as persons in 1928.
 In her 1937 book "More Leaves from Lantern Lane" McClung McClung states that love fulfills the law and that we have artificially restricted our love.
 She referred to Galatians 3:28 in her comments on the ordination of Miss Lydia Gruchy in 1936:

 "The United Church of Canada took ten years to make up its mind whether or not it could allow a woman to be ordained in its ministry.
 Every two years the matter came before the General Council; every two years there were speeches made, and committees appointed to look into the matter, and "ascertain the mind of the presbyteries", but finally in September of last year, the last hurdle was taken, and the matter was decided in the affirmative "by an overwhelming vote".
 Only one application for ordination has been before the Council meetings all these ten years, and the applicant has not said a word.
 She has gone on teaching and preaching.
 She has driven her Ford in the summer over the uncertain roads, and her little horse-drawn cutter in the winter; she has lived with the people she served, sharing their joys and sorrows.
 Once in a while she has been invited to speak in the city churches, and has done so with a dignity and charm which has made her friends and advocates.
 Miss Lydia E. Gruchy of Kelvington, Saskatchewan, has a perfect record of eleven years' country service.
 In July 1936 she was called to be the assistant pastor of Saint Andrew's United Church in Moose Jaw, and her ordination followed.
 So the United Church of Canada has at last endorsed what Saint Paul said more than eighteen hundred years ago, that there is no "male or female bound or free," but all are one in the service of God." - Nellie McClung